kolenyo2099/OSINT-evaluation_GUI/README.md

 ```
   pip install -r requirements.txt
 ```
-In the project directory, create a folder needs to be created called 'secrets'.
+In the project directory, a folder needs to be created called 'secrets'
 In this folder, two files need to be made:
   - keys.json
   - instructions.txt